Master of Liberal Arts application deadlines

 - Standardized test scores, if applicable (details below)

 - Two letters of recommendation (details below)

 After a complete application is received and reviewed, candidates under serious consideration are invited to interview with a member of the Admissions Committee on campus or remotely.
-Admissions decisions are generally made within two weeks of the interview.

 Master of Liberal Arts application essays

 Your application will include essays addressing the following topics.
 Please compile all essays together in one document.
 Number your essays clearly and begin each essay on a separate page.
 Responses may be as long or as short as you feel necessary.

 - In a 350-word essay, discuss your interest in the program and your reasons for wanting to enroll, drawing on your previous academic experiences, your current intellectual interests, and including any biographical information that may be relevant.

 - To help up advise you, identify as concisely as possible the topical area, intellectual problem or set of issues you hope to explore within the program.

 - If you believe your transcripts and other records do not present an accurate picture of your ability, please explain.